 In the aftermath of Hurricane Harvey, houses of worship across Houston, Texas opened their doors and welcomed thousands of families forced to evacuate their homes.
-From housing and feeding evacuees to loading trucks with meals and hygiene supplies, local churches, synagogues, and mosques were pillars of safety, hope, and help when disaster strikes.
+From housing and feeding evacuees to loading trucks with meals and hygiene supplies, local churches, synagogues, and mosques were pillars of safety, hope, and help when disaster struck.

 Used but not helped

 Becket steps in

-In September of 2017, Becket filed a lawsuit on behalf of Harvest Family Church, Hi-Way Tabernacle, and Rockport First Assembly of God, arguing that churches should be allowed to apply for FEMA aid just like every other disaster-damaged group.
+In September of 2017, Becket filed a lawsuit on behalf of Harvest Family Church, Hi-Way Tabernacle, and Rockport First Assembly of God.
 Because the churches were badly damaged and struggling to recover from the hurricane, Becket filed an emergency request for the court to quickly grant equal access to relief.